 - B. Attendance Policy: After missing three unexcused lessons, the student's grade will be lowered one letter grade for each subsequent absence.
 The instructor will determine the validity (with respect to this course) of each excuse. - C. Lab hours may consist of rehearsals, concerts and workshops and other activities deemed appropriate by the instructor.
-Teachers may substitute "directed" study activities for these events for students who cannot attend on-campus events.
-Attendance forms and credit descriptions may be acquired from your instructor. - D. Assignment Policy: Each lesson will begin with a review of the material assigned at the previous lesson and will conclude with a brief summary of the new material and the assignment.
-Students are required to submit an mp3 of the assigned vocal exercises (SingPro) twice per week.
-A daily numerical grade will be assigned by the instructor based on his evaluation of the student's accomplishment of the assigned goals both in the lesson and in the submitted recordings.
-50% of your daily grade is based on in class work and 50% is based on turning in recorded SingPro exercises on Blackboard.
+Teachers may substitute "directed" study activities for these events for students who cannot attend oncampus events.
+Attendance forms and credit descriptions may be acquired from your instructor. - D. Assignment Policy: Each lesson will begin with a review of the material assigned at the previous lesson.
+Each lesson will conclude with a brief summary of the new material and the assignment for the next lesson.
+A daily numerical grade will be assigned by the instructor based on his evaluation of the student's accomplishment of the assigned goals.
 Also, see [E.] below.
 Students enrolled in Commercial Music Ensembles are required to take private instrument/voice lessons (waiver subject to the discretion of the department head).
 This enables the student to gain advantage from the teacher's ensemble experience.

-- E. Grading Policy/Procedure: The final grade will be constituted as follows:

-- An average of daily grades.
-30%

-- An average of lab hour credits 10%

-- A midterm exam 30%

-- A final exam or jury 30%

-The instructor may excuse absences, but assignments will not be accepted late.
+E..Grading Policy/Procedure: The final grade will be constituted as follows: - Anaverage of daily grades.
+30% - An average of lab hour credits 10% - A midterm exam 30% - A final exam or jury 30% The instructor may excuse absences, but assignments will not be accepted late.
 Generally, letter grades are assigned as follows: A: 90-100, B: 80-89, C: 70-79, D: 60-69, F: Below 60.

-- F. Special Requirements: There are no specific entry-level standards for this course.
+F. Special Requirements: There are no specific entry-level standards for this course.
 All private lesson students will be working toward specific competencies outlined in the course of study designed by the teacher for their specific level of ability.
 However, students working toward the A.A.A.
-Degree or Certificate in Commercial Music must pass the required departmental Barrier Exam(s) see above.
+Degree or Certificate in Commercial Music must pass the required departmental Barrier Exam(s) - see above.
 Students should seek advice from instructors as to their status with respect to these tests. - G. Cell phones are prohibited in the classroom.
 One class disruption will be allowed.
 After that, a student whose phone rings or who is caught texting will receive a 0 for the day and be asked to remove themselves from class. - H. Should a epidemic arise, such as swine flu, any student feeling ill or running a fever of 99 or above is prohibited from attending class until 24 hours after the fever has been absent.
 The instructor will make every attempt to provide online work or extra bookwork to make up for the absence.
+III.
+Course Outline: